naveenanto22/test-git-script/README.md

     commit_msg: '_'
 ```

 ## Code Generator Script

+Shell script that will be called for each schema file per language to generate code.
+File name `code_generator.sh` is used as default and therefore can't be used for custom script.
+Custom scripts are sourced into the code.Dec

-Code generator is called for each schema file per language.
-In addition to the above inputs the script will have access to `schema_file` and `lang` for current schema file and language being processed respectively.
+In addition to the above inputs the script will have access to `schema_file` and `lang` indicating the current schema file and language being processed respectively.

-Make sure to output the generated code to `$codepath`
+> Make sure to output the generated code to `$codepath`

-all inputs mentioned above including schema_file and lang can also be used locally. eg: `$commit_msg, $codepath, $lang`
+*all inputs mentioned above including schema_file and lang can also be used locally (`$commit_msg, $codepath, $lang`)*

+## Container

+Your scripts will run in latest `alpine` environment inside docker.
+The container is pre-installed with following:

+    git
+    bash
+    curl
+    protobuf
+    nodejs
+    nodejs-npm
+    quicktype

+## Hooks [ Partial Implementation ]

+Create files `pre_process_hook.sh` and `post_process_hook.sh` in the main working directory.
+These files will be sourced before and after the process respectively.

+*Note: Both scripts execute in the branch where push was invoked.*